 Kathleen Mastrian, PhD, RN-Associate Professor and Program Coordinator for Nursing, Pennsylvania State University, Shenango

-Dr Kathleen Mastrian is an Associate Professor of Nursing and Program Coordinator for the Shenango Campus of Penn State.
+Dr. Kathleen Mastrian is an Associate Professor of Nursing and Program Coordinator for the Shenango Campus of Penn State.
 She has a PhD in Sociology with an emphasis on Medical Sociology, A Master’s degree in Nursing from Pitt and a BS in Nursing from Penn State.
-She has been involved in the education of non-traditional aged students for 30 years in the RN to BS nursing program.
-She is one of the founding proposers to place the RN to BS program online for the Penn State’s World Campus, has developed three of the courses for that curriculum, and teaches at least one section per semester for the World Campus RN to BS program.
-She has extensive experience teaching informatics, research and sociology for the Shenango campus and has taught online for the World Campus for over 5 years.
+She has been involved in the education of non-traditional aged students for 36 years in the RN to BS nursing program.
+She is one of the founding proposers to place the RN to BS program online for the Penn State’s World Campus, has developed five of the courses for that curriculum, and teaches at least one section per semester for the World Campus RN to BS program.
+She has extensive experience teaching informatics, research and sociology for the Shenango campus and has taught online for the World Campus for over 10 years.
+She is SR. managing Editor of the Online Journal of Nursing Informatics, now a publication of HIMSS.

 Additional Titles by this Author